-This BLOG On Qualifying For Mortgage For NON-Permanent Residents Was UPDATED On January 20th, 2019
+This BLOG On Non-Permanent Residents Mortgage Lending Guidelines Was UPDATED And PUBLISHED On December 1st, 2019

 There are certain guidelines for non-permanent residents who are interested in qualifying for a mortgage loan in the United States.